Workers’ Comp Lawyer In NYC

 Why You Need An NYC Workers Comp Lawyer

 People often wonder why they need an attorney to file a workers’ compensation claim in New York.
 After all, payment is mandated by state law.
 However, the Workers’ Compensation system is complex, and recent changes have made it even more challenging.
 An experienced Workers’ Comp attorney can help you navigate through the claims process and improve your chances of obtaining maximum compensation for your work-related injury or illness.
 Even if you did not lose any time from work, you might still be entitled to monetary benefits and medical treatment if you suffered a work-related injury.
-If you suffered a work-related illness or was injured on the job in any way, no matter how small, you may be entitled to Workers’ Compensation benefits.
+If you suffered a work-related illness or were injured on the job in any way, no matter how small, you may be entitled to Workers’ Compensation benefits.
 Contact Terry Katz & Associates online or call 888-488-7459 for a free initial consultation.
 Our Long Island Workers Comp lawyers are available to advise you of your legal rights.

 Helping Thousands Of New Yorkers Obtain Workers’ Compensation Benefits Since 1992